khilanravani/trading-experiences/README.md

 - Applied Quant Macro Strategies
 - Systematic and algorithmic trading

 The journey from a retail trader reacting to headlines to someone now building systematic frameworks to test hypotheses and design strategies has been immensely rewarding.
-I now understand what institutional-level infrastructure and research rigor look like—and how to bridge my retail experience with quant-driven strategy design.
+I now understand what institutional-level infrastructure and research rigor look like, and how to bridge my retail experience with quant-driven strategy design.

 Closing Thought: While the capital I deployed was limited, the intellectual skin-in-the-game was deep.
-These years gave me a real appreciation for risk, market structure, behavioral edges, and the importance of macro context—qualities I believe are essential in a quantitative research or trading role.
+These years gave me a real appreciation for risk, market structure, behavioral edges, and the importance of macro context: qualities I believe are essential in a quantitative research or trading role.

 ---